iboskov/Respo-code/README.md

 ## Dependencies

-After the above tools are installed, they can be used to install all further dependencies.
+After the above tools are installed, pull the git repository.
+The tools can be used to install all further dependencies.
 Navigate to the project folder, and run

 ```
 npm install